microsoft/omnichannel-chat-sdk/README.md

 ### Get chat Token

-It gets the chat token used to initiates a chat with Omnichannel messaging client.
+It gets the chat token used to initiate a chat with Omnichannel messaging client.

 ```ts
 const chatToken = await chatSDK.getChatToken();